Test Order Name - Malaria Molecular Identification (Malaria Real-Time PCR)

 Storage and Preservation of Specimen - Store whole blood refrigerated (2 to 8°C) until transport, and submit sample within 5 days of collection; smears can be refrigerated (2 to 8°C) or stored at ambient temperature.

-Minimum Volume Required - 500 microliters whole blood for malaria PCR
+Minimum Volume Required - 1 milliliter of whole blood.

 Additional Collection Instructions - None